-Sophia was brought to Great Ormond Street Hospital very soon after she was born.
+Sophia was brought to Great Ormond Street Hospital (GOSH) at one day old suffering from meconium ileus (MI), and was soon diagnosed with cystic fibrosis (CF).
 Lisa, her mum, talks about staying in the hospital accommodation and their time on Badger Ward.

-Sophia was referred to Great Ormond Street Hospital at just one day old after doctors at Southend hospital noticed that she had a distended belly.
-An X-ray of her bowel showed that Sophia was suffering from Meconium Ileus – a blockage of the bowel, and she was immediately transferred to the hospital.
+Shortly after she was born, doctors at Southend Hospital noticed that Sophia had a distended belly.
+An X-ray of her bowel showed that Sophia was suffering from meconium ileus – a blockage of the bowel, and she was immediately transferred to GOSH.
 Sophia’s mum Lisa described how she “actually felt calmer knowing that I was coming here.”

-Whilst Sophia stayed on intensive care and recovered from her operation, Lisa was offered accommodation in a hospital-owned building nearby in order for her to be close to her baby.
+While Sophia stayed on intensive care and recovered from her operation, Lisa was offered accommodation in a hospital-owned building nearby so she could be close to her baby.
 “The accommodation was brilliant and it’s just 50 yards over the road so if you want to come over and see your baby you can.
 It’s amazing to have that.”

 Recovering on Badger Ward

 After a week on Intensive Care Sophia was finally well enough to be referred on to the respiratory ward.
 Sophia and her mum moved to Badger Ward, which meant that Lisa could stay on the ward overnight to be close to her baby.